syscilythedeveloper/NutriRecipe/README.md

 pip install -r requirements.txt
 Set Up Environment Variables:

 4. Create a .env file in the project root directory and add your secret API key.
-Replace YOUR_API_SECRET_KEY with your actual API secret key:
+Replace YOUR_API_SECRET_KEY with your actual API secret key from https://api.spoonacular.com/:
 API_SECRET_KEY=YOUR_API_SECRET_KEY

 5. Database Setup: